Dates: November 4-5, 2016

-At the culmination of the Epcot International Food & Wine Festival is a runDisney race weekend seemingly designed as a way to rid yourself of some of those extra calories you may have picked up during the previous 6 weeks.
+In the midst of the Epcot International Food & Wine Festival is a runDisney race weekend seemingly designed as a way to rid yourself of some of those extra calories you may have picked up around World Showcase.

 Disney Wine and Dine Half Marathon